 Map & Elevation Profile

-Take a look at the map and elevation profile of the Ng Tung Chai Waterfalls hike to get an idea of what to expect.
+Take a look at the map and elevation profile of the Ng Tung Chai Waterfalls Hike to get an idea of what to expect.
+My fitness tracker went a little crazy and doubled the distance of the hike.
+Please ignore it.

 Unfortunately, Google Maps does not show the loop that covers all the four waterfalls.
 But if you follow my instructions, you should find the trail easy to navigate.